Beatrice Crona: Fields

 Crona works to combine ecology with social-science theories.
 Her main research involves how trade affects marine resource governance outcomes, the impacts of unsustainable seafood harvesting relating to governance, and understanding how markets affect small-scale fishing operations and poverty levels.
 She also works on resource governance issues and environmental policy relating to marine ecosystems.

 Awards and honors

-Crona was elected as a member of the Young Academy of Sweden and was a member from 2012-2017.
+Crona was elected as a member of the Young Academy of Sweden and was a member from 2012 to 2017.
 The Young Academy of Sweden is an interdisciplinary academy that consists prominent young researchers in Sweden.

 In 2017, Crona was nominated to be a SIGHT Fellow (Swedish Institute for Global Health Transformation), at Royal Swedish Academy of Science.

 Crona is also a member of the E15 expert group on trade and marine resources, by the International Centre for Trade and Sustainable Development in collaboration with the World Economic Forum.